mxchinegod/SupervisedTwitterBot/README.md

 # Use
 <img src="http://i.imgur.com/S7Hi7AH.png" width="350px">

-<font align="right">It will prompt you for necessary information such your screen name but you will need to enter your API and access tokens manually into programdirectory/"OAUTH.txt".
-These variables are
-vital for functionality.
+It will prompt you for necessary information such your screen name but you will need to enter your API and access tokens manually into programdirectory/"OAUTH.txt".
+These variables are vital for functionality.
 Have them ready.
 Use this how you want.
-Editing intervals may break something or get you rate-limited.</font>
+Editing intervals may break something or get you rate-limited.

 # Copyright
 I don't own any API or data this mines and uses.